-Figures 4 and 5 show trends over time in poverty rates for the EU15 and NMS10 Member States, respectively, where the poverty line is now 60% of national median income in 2005 (expressed in real income terms).
-The time series are shorter than in Figures 2 and 3: estimates are based on EU-SILC data only, and are missing for France, Bulgaria, and Romania.
+Figures 1b and 2b show trends over time in poverty rates for the EU15 and NMS10 Member States, respectively, where the poverty line is now 60% of national median income in 2005 (expressed in real income terms).
+The time series are shorter than in Figs. 2 and 3: estimates are based on EU-SILC data only, and are missing for France, Bulgaria, and Romania.
 With some exceptions, the general picture of poverty trends is remarkably similar to the trends in the headline relative measure.
-The trend lines are, as before, remarkably flat, though there is some small decline in anchored poverty rates just before the onset of the Great Recession, reflecting the economic growth at this time.
+The trend lines are generally flattish as before, though there is some small decline in anchored poverty rates just before the onset of the Great Recession, reflecting the patterns of economic growth at that time.
 See for example the cases of Ireland, and many of the NMS.

-What is surprising perhaps is that the stalling of economic growth in many EU countries after 2007/8 did not lead to marked increases in poverty rates in most countries.
-This was because automatic stabilisers kicked in and (in some cases) specific special safety measures were deployed (Jenkins et al. 2013).
-But the exceptions are important.
-In countries most affected by financial crisis and growing unemployment, anchored poverty rates did increase much more dramatically - in Portugal, and especially Spain where the rate more than doubled from just below 10% in around 2010 to over 20% in 2014, and Greece where the rate more than doubled from just below 20% in around 2010 to over 40% in 2014.
+What is surprising perhaps is that the stalling of economic growth in many EU countries after 2007/8 did not lead to marked increases in anchored poverty rates in most countries.
+This was because automatic stabilisers kicked in and (in some cases) specific special safety net measures were deployed (Jenkins et al. 2013).
+See also the earlier discussion.

+But it is also important to note the exceptions.
+In countries most affected by the financial crisis (and later sovereign debt crisis) and growing unemployment, anchored poverty rates did increase much more dramatically-in Portugal, and especially Spain where the rate more than doubled from just below 10% in around 2010 to over 20% in 2014 and Greece where the rate more than doubled from just below 20% in around 2010 to over 40% in 2014.